About Mercury Mount St. Helens

 History

 Mercury Mount St. Helens officially launched on August 1, 2007 as a 2-meter FM ERC training net and a supporting "Yahoo!
 Group", through the efforts of Terry Reams, KB7IFR.
 By mid-2010, its list of active participants (those who participate in the net at least once a month) had grown to between 40 and 50 amateurs.
 Terry turned the reins over to Charles, AD7UF, on May 1, 2010.
-Terry remains an active participant in our group.
+Terry remained an active participant in our group until his death in 2023.

 On March 4, 2013, Mercury Mount St. Helens was officially organized as an association.
 On April 10th of that year, we received our club call sign, W7MSH, from the FCC.